Gustarh/DWBCCB-SQL-PROJECT-TEAM-E-/Starting_with_Question.md

 Question 1: How many total listings are there in the Capetown AirBnB data?
 Would you say there are inactive listings in the data?
 If yes, What percentage of total listing is active or inactive?

-SQL Queries:
+SQL Queries:SELECT COUNT(name),

-Answer:
+FROM listings.

+Answer:10608

 Question 2: How many distinct hosts are present in the CapeTown AirBnB listing?
 How many listings does each of this distinct hosts have?
 Which host have the most listings

-SQL Queries:
+SQL Queries:SELECT COUNT(DISTINCT host_name),

-Answer:
+FROM listings.

+Answer:2613

 Question 3: On Availability, What is the total number of listings available for more than 90 days a year?
 How many listings have availability for less than 30 days a year?
 What percentage of listings are available for instant booking?